percburk/weekend-sql-to-do-list/to-do list.md

   [x] create pool module, export!
   [x] create route file for 'weekend-to-do-app', export!

-[ ] html
+[x] html
-  [ ] input bar for new tasks with different categories [ ] submit button to add new task
+  [x] input bar for new tasks with different categories [x] submit button to add new task
-  [ ] container for list of tasks
+  [x] container for list of tasks

-[ ] get route
+[x] get route
-  [ ] server - router to get info from sql, send to client [ ] client - append info using jquery onto dom
+  [x] server - router to get info from sql, send to client [x] client - append info using jquery onto dom

-[ ] post route
+[x] post route
   [ ] data validation
-  [ ] client - click listener to send info to server, call get function [ ] server - send new info to sql, remember to stop sql injection!
+  [x] client - click listener to send info to server, call get function [x] server - send new info to sql, remember to stop sql injection!

-[ ] put route
+[x] put route
-  [ ] client - click listener to change status to 'completed', call get function [ ] server - send update query to sql to show completed
+  [x] client - click listener to change status to 'completed', call get function [x] server - send update query to sql to show completed

+[x] put route 2 - to change priority level
+  [x] client - click listener to change status, upping one bang per click [x] server - send update query to sql to show new priority level

-[ ] delete route
+[x] delete route
-  [ ] client - click listener to get deleted task, call get function [ ] server - send delete query to sql to delete task
+  [x] client - click listener to get deleted task, call get function [x] server - send delete query to sql to delete task

-[ ] css
+[ ] styling/dom
-  [ ] import and use icon set to display priority, complete, and delete [ ] let's not use a table, instead appending divs for each task [ ] source favicon!
+  [x] import and use icon set to display priority, complete, and delete [x] let's not use a table, instead appending divs for each task [ ] source favicon!
+  [ ] set up grid for dev elements
+  [ ] format time and date nicely, some logic to show strings for common days "today", "tomorrow", etc.
+  [ ] adjust jQuery hovers to show 'finger' over div elements which are acting as buttons